JuNNeZ/AdvancedHotkeyOverlaySystem/README.md

 - Customize keybind abbreviation style and modifier separator in the options panel.
 - Use `/ahoslog` to open the debug log window and view/copy all debug output.
 - Use `/ahos inspect <ButtonName>` to print debug info for any action button.
+- No reload needed after binding changes in Dominos (Classic).

 ## Configuration